fixie/fixie.github.io/docs/parameterized-test-methods.md

 }
 {% endhighlight %}

 The `Parameters.Add` method is overloaded.
 Above, we specify a type name, `FromInputAttributes`, allowing Fixie to construct the instance for you when needed.
 This overload naturally assumes a zero-argument constructor.
-If you would rather construct an instance of your ParameterSource yourself, such as when it has a more interesting constructor, call the constructor yourself and pass the instance to the `Add` method:
+If you would rather construct an instance of your parameter source yourself, such as when it has a more interesting constructor, call the constructor yourself and pass the instance to the `Add` method:

 {% highlight csharp %}
 Parameters